jonathancross/jc-docs/pgp/gnupg.md

 ## What is a keyserver?

-A keyserver is a repository of keys.
+A key server is a repository of keys.
 Anyone can upload their own key there or another person's key and the key there could be manipulated by the owner of the server.
 DO NOT BLINDLY TRUST THE KEYS.
 You can use a keyserver as a convenient way to locate a key from a fingerprint, but always verify the key after downloading.

 Due to the design of OpenPGP keys, 3rd party signatures can be embedded into anyone's key.
 This unfortunately means that [an attacker can cause a DOS someone by stuffing bogus signatures into a key](https://gist.github.com/rjhansen/67ab921ffb4084c865b3618d6955275f#mitigations) and make it too big to effectively use.
 Most gpg implementations have quietly switched to a specific keyserver based on [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid) which **strips all 3rd party certs** from keys it serves: